Diocese of Broken Bay

-The Roman Catholic Diocese of Broken Bay is a suffragan Latin Rite diocese of the Archdiocese of Sydney, covering the North Shore and Northern Beaches of greater metropolitan Sydney, and the Broken Bay and Central Coast regions of New South Wales, Australia.
+The Diocese of Broken Bay is a Latin Church ecclesiastical jurisdiction or diocese the Catholic Church in Australia.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Sydney.

-On 20 November 2014 Bishop Peter Comensoli was appointed as the third bishop of the diocese.
+On 20 November 2014, Bishop Peter Comensoli was appointed as the third bishop of the diocese.
 He was enthroned on 12 December 2014.
 Bishop Comensoli was elevated to the position of Archbishop of Melbourne in June 2018 and was replaced by Bishop Anthony Randazzo as the fourth bishop of the diocese in November 2019.

 History

 The Diocese of Broken Bay was erected on 8 April 1986.
 Prior to this date, the area was considered within the jurisdiction of the Archdiocese of Sydney.

 According to Roman Catholic Church records, in 1822 Governor Brisbane granted 490 ha land near Pittwater to Father Therry for the purposes of establishing a church.
 However, attempts to established a church in 1859 were postponed due to the sparcity of Catholics.
 A church at Manly was established in 1873 and another erected at Careel Bay in 1875.
 Manly was the site of the first parish that was established in the area in 1876; followed by Gosford (1888) and Pymble (1889).
 Together these three parishes covered most of the present diocese until 1910.
 By 1885, work on St Patrick's College, Manly had commenced and was completed in 1888.

 The Diocese covers 2763 km2 and includes both bush and coastal communities.
 Symbolising the diocese is the lighthouse, based on the historic lighthouse at Barrenjoey.